08 Oct 2019

 Subscribe to our newsletter.
 Enter your details below.

 Inclusion and diversity need to be an integral part of the sustainability debate, because marginalized voices aren’t being heard right now.

 We won’t solve the world’s climate and sustainability problems by leaving them to predominantly white, middle-aged, straight, male leaders.
 Yet, as of mid-2019, the UN recorded just 23 female world leaders currently serving as Head of State or Head of Government.

 That’s less than 10% of the total number of global leaders.
 The rest, of course, is male.

 Also, to date, there have been only five openly LGBTQ+ individuals who have served as a national head of government.

-It is our collective responsibility to hear the voices of all groups involved in the climate debate, however under-represented and marginalised they may be.
+It is our collective responsibility to hear the voices of all groups involved in the climate debate, however under-represented and marginalized they may be.

 Women impacted more by the climate crisis

-The first word should go to Wendy Becktold, story editor at Sierra Club, the most enduring and influential grassroots US environmental organisation.
+The first word should go to Wendy Becktold, story editor at Sierra Club, the most enduring and influential grassroots US environmental organization.
 It has more than 3.5 million members and supporters.